A BRIEF BIOGRAPHY OF HENRY VIII

 In 1520 Henry VIII met the king of France at the Field of the Cloth of Gold.
 Determined to impress the French king Henry VIII had a temporary palace made and it was decorated with very expensive velvet, satin and cloth of gold.
 Not to be outdone the French king erected tents of gold brocade.

 Henry VIII asked the Pope to annul the marriage.
-However the Pope would not co-operate.
-(He could not because Catherine's uncle Charles V of Spain had captured Rome and the pope was his prisoner).
+However the Pope would not cooperate.
 In 1529 he formed an ecclesiastical court headed by Cardinals Wolsey and Campeggio to look into the matter.
 However the court could not reach a verdict.
-(Campeggio had orders from the Pope to see that it didn't).

 In the autumn of 1529 Henry VIII sacked Wolsey and banished him to York.
 In 1530 Wolsey was accused of treason and was summoned to London to answer the charges but he died on the way.